 Mean score of companies in the Motor Vehicle Retail Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Rolls-Royce plc's score of 57 is lower than 100% of the industry.
+Rolls-Royce plc's score of 86 is higher than 92% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Rolls-Royce plc, headquartered in Great Britain, currently does not have specific carbon emissions data available for the most recent year.
 The company is a current subsidiary of Rolls-Royce Holdings plc, which may influence its climate commitments and emissions reporting.
 Despite the absence of direct emissions figures, Rolls-Royce plc is aligned with several significant climate initiatives cascaded from its parent company, Rolls-Royce Holdings plc.
 These initiatives include participation in the Science Based Targets initiative (SBTi), the Carbon Disclosure Project (CDP), and the Climate Action 100+ initiative, all of which aim to drive substantial reductions in greenhouse gas emissions across the organisation.
 Rolls-Royce Holdings plc has set ambitious targets to reduce its carbon footprint, focusing on both operational efficiencies and sustainable practices.
 The company is committed to achieving net-zero emissions by 2050, with interim targets likely to be established through its SBTi commitments.
 As a leader in the aerospace and defence sectors, Rolls-Royce plc is actively working towards enhancing its sustainability profile, although specific reduction targets and achievements have not been disclosed at this time.
 The company's ongoing efforts reflect a broader industry trend towards decarbonisation and climate resilience.